 Lisa joined the Prosecutor’s Office in January 2013.
 She has worked in the legal field for over 20 years.
 Lisa is a licensed Notary Public in the State of Ohio.
 Lisa has been a lifelong resident of Williams County and has three children.

 Jacque E. Harris

 Jacque began work as an advocate for Victim Assistance in 1999 and became Director in November 2011.
 Prior to Victim Assistance, she had worked at the House of Ruth Domestic Violence shelter and the Williams County YWCA.
 She participates in many volunteer activities throughout the county.
-Jacque resides in Williams County with her husband, Archie, and has two grown sons.
+Jacque resides in Defiance County with her husband, Archie, and has two grown sons.

 Jodi joined Victim Assistance as an advocate in April 2015.
 She attended Northwest State Community College for Human Services.
 She first gained experience in the field as an intern at Family Justice Center in Defiance, Ohio.
 Jodi worked alongside attorneys and advocates of Legal Aid of Western Ohio and Family Justice Center in assisting victims of domestic violence, sexual assault, trafficking and stalking.
 She also participated in local Human Trafficking meetings and attended Domestic Violence Offenders groups as part of her training.
 In August 2015 she completed the Ohio Attorney General’s Academy Basics Training in Crime Victim Services.
-Jodi lives with her husband, Todd, in Defiance County.
+Jodi lives with her family in Defiance County.

 © 2016 Williams County Prosecutor.
 All Rights Reserved.